Funding

 Applications accepted all year round

-This 3-year self-funded PhD will be based in the School of Biological Sciences, and will be supervised by Dr Gordon Watson, Dr Roger Herbert (Bournemouth University) and Dr Steve Mitchell.
+This 3-year self-funded PhD will be based in the School of the Environment and Life Sciences, and will be supervised by Dr Gordon Watson, Dr Roger Herbert (Bournemouth University) and Dr Steve Mitchell.

 The work on this project will look at: